 - If you’re a woman or you are anonymous, introduce your business in the monthly “Shameless Self Promotion” thread from /r/ladybusiness (3,321 subscribers).

 - Ask on /r/CrappyDesign (301,667) “Is this really crappy design? […]” and link to your website.
 It doesn’t matter if no-one ever told you that it’s crappy.
 It’s just for the traffic.
+Learning how to promote on Reddit is becoming fun, right?

 - Link to your website on /r/InternetIsBeautiful (8,329,548 subscribers).